-7,100,000 pageviews
+8,395,000 pageviews

 In January 2010, following a three-day trial in a Lake County court, the jury found Kuffel guilty of aggravated criminal sexual abuse.
-(Had the girl been a few months younger, he could have been charged with statutory rape.)
+(Had the girl been a few months younger he could have been charged with statutory rape.)
 The state prosecutor recommended that Kuffel be sentenced up to seven years in prison.
 The defendant's attorney pushed for a probated sentence.
 In speaking to the court, Kuffel apologized for what he called "bad decisions."

 Sentencing-wise, Judge Daniel Shanes took the middle ground.
-He sentenced Kuffel to sixty days in the county jail followed by thirty months of nighttime incarceration at a halfway house where the inmate would be allowed to work during the day.
+He sentenced Leroy Kuffel to sixty days in the county jail followed by thirty months of nighttime incarceration at a halfway house where the inmate would be allowed to work during the day.
 The judge also ordered the ex-police officer to seek sex offender treatment.
 (Since Kuffel considered his relationship with the minor nothing more than a "bad decision," what good that would do.)
-At the conclusion of the thirty-month work-release program, Kuffel would be under probation for three years.
+At the conclusion of the thirty-month work-release program he would be under probation for three years.

 On September 20, 2009, while working during the day and spending nights in custody, Kuffel began receiving his $48, 000 a year police pension.
-Following a legal challenge by Round Lake Beach municipal authorities, the town's mayor, in January 2013, announced that Illinois state law required that Kuffel, notwithstanding his sex offense conviction, be paid his police pension.
+Following a legal challenge by Round Lake Beach municipal authorities, the town's mayor, in January 2013, announced that Illinois state law required that Mr. Kuffel, notwithstanding his sex offense conviction, be paid his police pension.

-Under Illinois law, no pension benefits will be paid to a retired police officer convicted of any felony relating to, arising from, or in connection with his law enforcement job.
+Under Illinois law no pension benefits will be paid to a retired police officer convicted of any felony relating to, arising from, or in connection with his law enforcement job.
 Since Officer Kuffel had been off-duty when he had sex with the minor, the above law did not apply to him.
 (One could argue that Kuffel's victim might have been intimidated or impressed by the fact he was a cop.)
-Had Kuffel, while off-duty, murdered his wife, under Illinois law, he'd still be eligible for his pension benefits.
+Had officer Kuffel, while off-duty, murdered his wife, under Illinois law he'd still be eligible for his pension benefits.

 By 2013, Kuffel's increased monthly pension benefits were based on an annual income of $53,709.
 When the ex-cop turned 65, he would rake in $70,079 a year.
-If Kuffel lived to the year 2026, he will receive, in total pension benefits (not including health care), more than $1 million.
+If Kuffel lived to the year 2026, he would receive, in total pension benefits (not including health care), more than $1 million.
 Not bad for a registered sex offender.

 1 comment: